Cray-HPE/docs-csm/upgrade/Stage_3.md

 helm uninstall -n operators cray-etcd-operator
 ```

-> If this step was executed as part of the IUF [Deploy Product](../operations/iuf/workflows/deploy_product.md)
+> If this step was executed as part of the IUF `Deploy Product` steps,
-> procedure, return to the IUF [Deploy Product](../operations/iuf/workflows/deploy_product.md) procedure and
+> then return to the IUF [Upgrade CSM and Additional Products with IUF](../operations/iuf/workflows/upgrade_csm_and_additional_products_with_iuf.md) and
-> complete the remaining steps.
+> complete the remaining steps under `Deploy Product`.
 Otherwise, proceed to the following topic.

 ### Stop typescript on `ncn-m002`